karananeja/fe-shopping-site/README.md

 ## 📄 License

-This project is private and proprietary.
+This project is licensed under the MIT License - see the LICENSE file for details.